Published:

 In This Article

-Summary: A down payment is needed to secure a mortgage to purchase a home.
+A down payment is needed to secure a mortgage to purchase a home.
 But down payment amounts can range a great deal, anywhere from 3% to 20% or more.
 There are even some zero down payment options available.
 The question is, how much of a down payment do Washington home buyers put down?
 This article will answer that question.

 About a Third of Buyers Put Down 3.5% or Less

-Using this tool, we discovered that about 33% of home buyers in Washington State make down payments of 3.5% or less.
+According to recent data, about 33% of home buyers in Washington State make down payments of 3.5% or less.
 That’s roughly one-third of all purchase loans.

 These days, there plenty of options available for borrowers seeking a down payment in the 3% range.
 That’s good news for buyers who may not be able to come up with a large lump sum of money to secure a mortgage, especially in very expensive real estate markets like Seattle and other centers in King County.